EduardCherkashyn/LectoriumProject/README.md

 ````
  /public/Courses/Courses.txt
  ````
- start new course with a new line.
+ start each course with a new line.

  Example: